What Are Flexible Heaters? A Technology Deep Dive

 There are some clear differences between the LEL (Loomia Electronic Layer) and other flexible heaters.
 The LEL is thinner than silicone heaters and more flexible than polyimide heaters, making it best for integration into soft surfaces (like car seats) or heavily curved surfaces (like a round-bottom flask).
 The LEL heater can also be placed directly under leather or A-surface material without ghosting, which can be hard to achieve with a wire heater.
 Overall, LEL heaters are perfect for applications where you need high-efficiency heating close to a surface that needs to conform to a textile or unusual surface.

 Want to learn more about how the LEL compares to other technology?
-Make sure to check out our FREE Comparative Analysis.
+Check out our Resources page for a comparative analysis, datasheets, and more.

 Previous